ece396-source-separation/ece396-source-separation.github.io/index.md

 In order to decrease latency, we are looking into the [ONNX standard](https://github.com/onnx/onnx) and [TensorRT](https://developer.nvidia.com/tensorrt), which should better optimize the neural network for fast compuation.

+## Appendix: Conv-TasNet Architecture

+Conv-TasNet has three stages: an encoder, a "separation module" which forms the masks, and a decoder.
+For starters, the encoder convolves the mixture waveform with a number of filters (512 in the original authors' implementation).

+Moving onto the separation module, we note that it is the \\(T \times \text{enc\_dim}\\) encoding that is being masked, not the \\(T \times 1\\) signal, making it somewhat unconventional to call these masks "masks".
+As for how the masks are created, depthwise separable convolutions are used to form one \\(T \times \text{enc\_dim}\\) mask for each source, and the convolutions use exponentially increasing dilation factors to detect both short-term and long-term dependencies.

+Lastly, the decoder performs a transposed convolution on each masked encoding, resulting in the separated sources, each with the same shape as the mixture waveform.

+As for training, Conv-TasNet's objective is to maximize the scale-invariant signal-to-distortion ratio for each training example.

 [^1]: [Edward Colin Cherry's Experiments](https://www.ee.columbia.edu/~dpwe/papers/Cherry53-cpe.pdf)

 [^2]: [Conv-TasNet by Luo et al.](https://arxiv.org/pdf/1809.07454.pdf)